UTKARSHKUMAR712/SocialSnap-Lite/README.md

 # 🎥 SocialSnap Lite

-SocialSnap Lite is a modern, user-friendly YouTube video and playlist downloader with a beautiful dark-themed interface.
-It supports downloading videos in various formats and qualities, with automatic audio-video merging capabilities.
+Download videos from any social media platform with ease!
+SocialSnap Lite is a cutting-edge, user-friendly tool that lets you grab videos from YouTube, Instagram, TikTok, Facebook, and over 600+ other platforms in a snap.
+With a sleek interface, fast downloads, and no registration required, it’s your go-to solution for capturing content. iT is lite version of SocialSnap ``` https://github.com/UTKARSHKUMAR712/socialsnap.git ``` .

 ## ✨ Features